-- That is incorporated in Cayman;
+- that is incorporated in Cayman;

-- That is a wholly owned subsidiary of a licensee; and
+- that is a wholly owned subsidiary of a licensee; and

-- Whose directors and senior officers are directors and senior officers of the licensee or are otherwise persons approved by CIMA as fit and proper persons to be directors and senior officers of licensees holding licences for trust business.
+- whose directors and senior officers are directors and senior officers of the licensee or are otherwise persons approved by CIMA as fit and proper persons to be directors and senior officers of licensees holding licences for trust business.

 Private trust companies

-Pursuant to the Law, Cayman introduced the Private Trust Companies Regulations (2020 Revision) (the "PTCR") in September 2008.
+Pursuant to the Act, Cayman introduced the Private Trust Companies Regulations (2020 Revision) (the "PTCR") in September 2008.
 Under the PTCR a company that is a private trust company (a "PTC") and which is registered under the PTCR does not require a licence to carry on solely connected trust business.

 "Connected trust business" means trust business in respect of trusts with a sole contributor or the contributors to the funds of which are all, in relation to each other, connected persons.